armpitMFG/OSSM-Parts/OSSM v2 AIO PCB Backpack Mod/README.md

 ### Motor Support
 - 57AIM30
+- iHSV57
-- iHSV57 (No rear cover mod for this motor, no passthru ring, use 4pin header for motor signal)
+  - No cover mod for this motor, no passthru ring
+  - Use 4pin header for motor signal

 ## [Print Files](Files/)